danielminami/accessible_memory_game_shopify/README.md

 ---

 - [x] Accessibility focused game
     * As stated at the [Shopify's Accessibility Guide Lines](https://polaris.shopify.com/foundations/accessibility#navigation) around 20% of the North Americans has some sort of disability.
 Accessible Memory Game was developed with special consideration to make it usable for everyone.
-Three main accessibility considerations are in place in this project:
+Four main accessibility considerations are in place in this project:
         1. All UI elements have `Content Description` added to it.
-Content bound dynamically also includes appropriated content descriptions.
+Content dynamically bind also includes appropriate descriptions.
         2. `Focus Order` is consistent.
 UI was designed to allow the natural flow of the Screen Reader.
         3. More than one `Feedback Mechanism` was implemented to serve users with different kids of disability.
         4. `UI Colors` were chosen respecting the [Shopify's Color Guide Line](https://polaris.shopify.com/design/colors#navigation) having consideration about contrast and readability.

 - [x] Game configuration for impaired and non-impaired users
-    * At Settings Page, users can switch on/off `Accessibility Enabled`.
-Switch off accessibility will enable features such as slight animations and sounds.
+    * At Settings Page, users can switch Accessibility on/off.
+Switch off accessibility will enable features such as animations and sounds.

 - [x] Custom Retrofit Class
-    * `CustomRetrofit` implementation enhances code reusability and allows a smooth switch on/off network `Interceptors`.
+    * `CustomRetrofit` implementation enhances code reusability and allows modularized addition of network `Interceptors`.

 - [x] Automated tests and build
-    * Scheduled builds are ran at [Buildkite](http://www.buildkite.com) to ensure code passes the tests and compiles successfully.
-Tests were written in **Kotlin**.
+    * Scheduled builds ran at [Buildkite](http://www.buildkite.com) to ensure code passes tests and compiles successfully.
+Tests are written in **Kotlin**.

 - [x] Settings screen
     * Settings page allows users to change the difficulty level an also set the user experience for Accessibility.